Lha Charitable Trust: Mission and objectives

-Volunteering

-Lha is the largest volunteer host and coordination organization in the Tibetan refugee community of Dharamsala, India.

-Lha volunteers receive the opportunity to share their knowledge and skills with the local Tibetan and Himalayan population, while also gaining hands-on experience working with a nonprofit, community-based social work organization.
-Till now, over 6,291 volunteers from forty different countries have contributed to Lha's initiatives.
-During winter, Lha hosts an average of fifteen to twenty-five volunteers per day, and an average of twenty-five to fifty during summer.
-Lha welcomes both drop-in volunteers and also those volunteers who plan ahead for the receipt of supported services before their arrival, as well as during their stay in Dharamsala.

-The organization offers a wide array of long- and short-term volunteer opportunities, at no cost, for both individuals and groups.
-While most volunteers work directly with Lha, select individuals are offered placements in other local NGOs that require assistance.

 Partnerships

 Lha works in conjunction with various local and international organizations to build a strong network of affiliates, working towards the improvement of community and social services.
-International organizations include Louisiana Himalaya Association "LHA", Omprakash Foundation, Tulane University, Monterrey Institute of Technology and Higher Education, Loyola University, Centenary College, Lifeworks International, the Tibet Fund, the Tibetan Friendship Group Australia, Rustic Pathways, and the TibetFreunde Swiss, while local partners include the Central Tibet Administration, Dharamshala Rotary Club, and Delek Hospital, as well as many Tibetan NGOs.
+International organizations include Louisiana Himalaya Association, Omprakash Foundation, Tulane University, Monterrey Institute of Technology and Higher Education, Loyola University, Centenary College, Lifeworks International, the Tibet Fund, the Tibetan Friendship Group Australia, Rustic Pathways, and the TibetFreunde Swiss.
+Local partners include the Central Tibet Administration, Dharamshala Rotary Club, and Delek Hospital, as well as many Tibetan NGOs.

 Programs

-Lha provides a variety of programs for Tibetan refugees and the local Himalayan community, such as language classes, cultural exchange programs, information technology (IT) classes, vocational training, health and environment education, clothes and medicine distribution, and a community kitchen.
-On a daily basis, Lha serves an average of 250 people, hosts between fifteen and twenty-five volunteers, and provides up to nineteen programs and services.
+Lha provides a variety of programs for Tibetan refugees, and the local Himalayan community, such as language classes, cultural exchange programs, information technology (IT) classes, vocational training, health and environment education, clothes and medicine distribution, and a community kitchen.
+Lha serves an average of 250 people daily, hosts between fifteen and twenty-five volunteers, and provides up to nineteen programs and services.